2 million in Times Square for New Year's? Experts say no way

 The crowd estimates come from the New York City Police Department, according to the Times Square Alliance, which runs the ball drop.

 In recent years, the department estimated that 2 million people had packed into Times Square.
-Mayor Bill de Blasio used a big number again Friday, saying the city expected “up to 2 million people in Times Square itself,” a bow-tie-shaped zone running five blocks between Broadway and 7th Avenue.
+Mayor Bill de Blasio used a big number again Friday, saying the city expected “up to 2 million people in Times Square itself,” a bowtie-shaped zone running five blocks between Broadway and Seventh Avenue.

 New York University professor Charles Seife, a mathematician and journalist who explored statistical manipulation in his book “Proofiness,” said the city has an interest in promoting a bigger number because it “helps cement the image of New York City as the center of the universe at a certain date and time.”